BradleyCodeU/bradleycodeu.github.io/_apcsp/tk/046TkAppWithInputValidation.md

 ## Project Details

-Using Mu, create a simple Tkinter app that has two (or more) text boxes for inputting numbers, does input validation, creates popup messageboxes, and performs a calculation.
+Using Mu, create a simple Tkinter app that:
+  1. has two (or more) Entry boxes for inputting numbers

-  - Your Tkinter app will NOT use input() at all.
-You will use Tkinter text entry boxes to collect input.
-  - Your Tkinter app will NOT use print() at all.
-All output messages should appear as messageboxes.
-  - Because everything in Tkinter occurs based on button clicks, you will NOT have any while loops at all.
+  2. does input validation
+  3. performs a calculation
+  4. creates popup messageboxes

 Some ideas for your app...